THCLab/keriox/README.md

 ## What is KERIOX in a nutshell?

-KERIOX is a Rust implementation of the [Decentralized Key Management System (DKMS)](https://dkms.colossi.network/) that under the hood uses the [Key Event Receipt Infrastructure (KERI)](https://trustoverip.github.io/tswg-keri-specification/) protocol.
+KERIOX is a **Rust** implementation of the [Decentralized Key Management System (DKMS)](https://dkms.colossi.network/) that under the hood uses the [Key Event Receipt Infrastructure (KERI)](https://trustoverip.github.io/tswg-keri-specification/) protocol.

 ## Usage

-- Running infrastructure, see the following [example](https://github.com/THCLab/dkms-demo/tree/main/infrastructure).
+- For running infrastructure (Witnesses, etc.), see the following [example](https://github.com/THCLab/dkms-demo/tree/main/infrastructure).
+- Running Controller, the infrastructure client
-- Running Controller (infrastructure client) see [test](https://github.com/THCLab/keriox/blob/master/keriox_tests/tests/indirect_mode_signing.rs).
+  - for Rust client, see [test](https://github.com/THCLab/keriox/blob/master/keriox_tests/tests/indirect_mode_signing.rs).
+  - for FFI bindings (clients for different programming languages), see https://github.com/THCLab/keri-bindings

 ## Introduction

-KERIOX is an open source Rust implementation of the [ Key Event Receipt Infrastructure (KERI) ](https://weboftrust.github.io/ietf-keri/draft-ssmith-keri.html), a system designed to provide a secure identifier-based trust spanning layer for any stack.
+KERIOX is an open-source Rust implementation of the [ Key Event Receipt Infrastructure (KERI) ](https://weboftrust.github.io/ietf-keri/draft-ssmith-keri.html), a system designed to provide a secure identifier-based trust spanning layer for any stack.
 [The current version of the KERI paper can be found here](https://github.com/SmithSamuelM/Papers/blob/master/whitepapers/KERI_WP_2.x.web.pdf).

 KERI provides the same security and verifiability properties for transactions as a blockchain or distributed ledger can, without the overhead of requiring an absolute global ordering of transactions.
 Because of this, there is no need for a canonical chain and thus there is no "KERI Chain" or "KERI Network".
 KERI Identifiers can be generated independently in a self-sovereign and privacy-preserving manner and are secured via a self-certifying post-quantum resistant key management scheme based on blinded pre-rotation, auditable and flexible key events and a distributed conflict resolution algorithm called KAACE.